andrewordiales/npm-ec2-facts/README.md

 ## Notes on Alpha Version

-1. Currently fetches only 2 metadata:
+1. Currently fetches the following metadata:
+  * ami-id
+  * ami-launch-index
+  * availability-zone
   * instance-id
+  * instance-type
+  * public-hostname
-  * availability-zone
+  * public-ipv4
   * _more metadata on next release :)_

 2. Facts are saved in JSON format.